 - is the most comprehensive international survey of adult skills ever undertaken

-- took place across OECD and partner countries in 2011 with results published in 2013
+- took place across OECD and partner countries in 2011 with results published on 8th October 2013.

-- will measure the skills and competencies needed for individuals to participate in society and for economies to prosper
+- measures the skills and competencies needed for individuals to participate in society and for economies to prosper.

-- will help governments better understand how education and training systems can nurture these skills.
+- helps governments better understand how education and training systems can nurture these skills.

 The survey was carried out in Ireland by the Central Statistics Office at the behest of the Department of Education and Skills between August 2011 and March 2012 by...